ipld/specs/data-structures/cosmos/tendermint_chain.md

 }

 # HashedParamsCID is a CID link to the HashedParams for this Header
-# This CID is composed of the SHA_256 multihash of the linked protobuf encoded HashedParams struct and the HashedParmas codec (tbd)
+# This CID is composed of the SHA_256 multihash of the linked protobuf encoded HashedParams struct and the Params codec (tbd)
 type HashParamsCID &HashedParams

+# HashedParams is a subset of ConsensusParams that is included in the consensus encoding
+# It is hashed into the Header.ConsensusHash
+type HashedParams struct {
+	BlockMaxBytes Int
+	BlockMaxGas   Int
+}

 # EvidenceTreeCID is a CID link to the root node of a Evidence merkle tree
-# This CID is composed of the SHA_256 multihash of the root node in the Evidence merkle tree and the Evidence codec (tbd)
+# This CID is composed of the SHA_256 multihash of the root node in the Evidence merkle tree and the EvidenceTree codec (tbd)
-# The Evidence merkle tree is Merkle tree build from the list of evidence of Byzantine behaviour included in this block.
+# The Evidence merkle tree is Merkle tree build from the list of Evidence of Byzantine behaviour included in this block.
 type EvidenceTreeCID &MerkleTreeNode

 # ResultTreeCID is a CID link to the root node of a Result merkle tree
-# This CID is composed of the SHA_256 multihash of the root node in a Result merkle tree and the Result codec (tbd)
+# This CID is composed of the SHA_256 multihash of the root node in a Result merkle tree and the ResultTree codec (tbd)
 # Result merkle tree is a Merkle tree built from ResponseDeliverTx responses (Log, Info, Codespace and Events fields are ignored)
 type ResultTreeCID &MerkleTreeNode

+# ResultCID links to a ResponseDeliverTx
+# ResultCID uses the SHA256 multihash and the Result codec (tbd)
+type ResultCID &ResponseDeliverTx

+# ResponseDeliverTx are the consensus fields of an ABCI ResponseDeliverTx, that are included in the ResultTree
+type ResponseDeliverTx struct {
+    Code      Uint
+    Data      Bytes
+    GasWanted Int
+    GasUsed   Int
+}

 # AppStateTreeCID is a CID link to the state root returned by the state machine after executing and commiting the previous block
 # It serves as the basis for validating any Merkle proofs that comes from the ABCI application and represents the state of the actual application rather than the state of the blockchain itself.
-# This nature of the hash is determined by the application, Tendermint can not perform validation on it
+# The nature of the hash is determined by the application, Tendermint can not perform validation on it
+# For cosmos applications this CID is composed of the SHA_256 multihash of the root node in either an IAVL tree or SMT, using their repspective codecs (tbd)
 type AppStateReference &MerkleTreeNode

 # ValidatorTreeCID is a CID link to the root node of a Validator merkle tree
-# This CID is composed of the SHA_256 multihash of the root node in the Validator merkle tree and the Validator codec (tbd)
+# This CID is composed of the SHA_256 multihash of the root node in the Validator merkle tree and the ValidatorTree codec (tbd)
 # Validator merkle tree is a Merkle tree built from the set of validators for the given block
 # The validators are first sorted by voting power (descending), then by address (ascending) prior to computing the MerkleRoot
 type ValidatorTreeCID &MerkleTreeNode

 # TxTreeCID is a CID link to the root node of a Tx merkle tree
-# This CID is composed of the SHA_256 multihash of the root node in the Tx merkle tree and the Tx codec (tbd)
+# This CID is composed of the SHA_256 multihash of the root node in the Tx merkle tree and the TxTree codec (tbd)
 # Tx merkle tree is a Merkle tree built from the set of Txs at the given block
 # Note: The transactions are hashed before being included in the Merkle tree, the leaves of the Merkle tree are the hashes, not the transactions themselves.
 type TxTreeCID &MerkleTreeNode

 # CommitTreeCID is a CID link to the root node of a Commit merkle tree
-# This CID is composed of the SHA_256 multihash of the root node in a Commit merkle tree and the Commit codec (tbd)
+# This CID is composed of the SHA_256 multihash of the root node in a Commit merkle tree and the CommitTree codec (tbd)
-# Commit merkle tree is a Merkle tree built from a set of validator's commits
+# Commit merkle tree is a Merkle tree built from the Signatures in a block's LastCommit
 type CommitTreeCID &MerkleTreeNode

 # BlockID contains two distinct Merkle roots of the block.